Signed in as:

 The New Eagle Series was yet another 3/4-plate design, starting where the Old line left off, and again the two models were mirror images for hunter and open-face.
 The reasons for the change are unclear, but the newer versions were more accurate watches.
 The Model 8 and Model 9 were nearly identical to their respective forebears, but with two big differences - the balance bridge alignment pins were inverted, and they were significantly thinner, allowing them to fit into the new snug cases.
 Jewel choices were still 7 to 17 and the plate finishes remained the same.

 Grade assignments applied to both the Old and New Eagle models.
 The patterns were all nickel and two-tone, and the open-face Model 8 could be pendant-set or lever-set, while the hunting Model 9 was lever-set.
 No gilt examples have turned up, but private labels have been reported.
+Grades 110 and 111 are assigned and have been reported exclusively on the Edgemere grade.
+Grades 216 and 217 are also assigned and apply to the Adjusted variants of the established 17-jewel Grades 210 and 211.

 11-jewel two-tone Grade 106